aellerton/demo-allauth-bootstrap/README.md

 ## Getting Running

 1. Install Python.
-I used Python 2.7.5 but you don't have to.
+I used Python 2.7.5 but Python 3 works too.
-   I really must upgrade to 3.x sometime...

 2. Install a ``virtualenv`` and requirements: